What do educators get out of Future City?

 This cross-curricular educational program gives students the opportunity to do the things that engineers do—identify problems; learn the specs and brainstorm solutions; design solutions; build it, test and retest; and share their results.
 This process is called the engineering design process.
-With this at its center, Future City is an engaging way to build students’ 21st century skills while they apply math and science concepts to real-world problems.
+With the engineering design process and project management at its center, Future City is an engaging way to build students’ 21st century skills while they apply math and science concepts to real-world problems.

-Future City is a flexible, project based learning experience that you can adapt for your classroom, after-school club, or homeschool group.
+Future City is a flexible, project based learning experience that you can adapt for your classroom, after-school club, or home school group.
 Students will utilize their science, math and engineering knowledge to create cities that exist at least 100 years in the future.
-The program’s various components—designing with computers, building scale models, researching, writing, and public speaking—make it accessible to a variety of students and relevant for educators with various areas of subject matter expertise.
+The program’s deliverables appeal to a variety of skill sets and interests, like creative problem solving, building scale models, researching, writing, and public speaking—make it accessible to a variety of students and relevant for educators with various areas of subject matter expertise.
 More at About the Competition.

 Yes!
 Future City meets the national standards for math, science, and technology education as defined by the Next Generation Science Standards, the Common Core State Standards, and the National Science Education Standards, the Project 2061 Benchmarks for Science Literacy, the National Educational Technology Standards, and the Principles and Standards for School Mathematics.
 View Standards.

 Yes, it is an open-ended challenge you can easily adapt to your students' abilities.
 Teachers and parents report that Future City is a transformational program with exceptional student growth and learning for all students.

 Future City is open to teams of students in 6th, 7th, and 8th grade.

 Yes.
 Every organization that is using the Future City program needs to register, even those that are not planning on competing.
 By registering, you receive all of the materials you need to successfully implement the program.
 It also helps us know how many students are participating and in what ways.